lenda-saas/vanilla-javascript-for-checkout/README.md

                  and sign it with your private key as explained in Step 3 above **/
     transaction: transaction,
     isLive: false,
-    onSuccess: function (response) {
+    onSuccess: function () {
-      console.log(JSON.stringify(response));
       /**
-        response: { checkoutTransactionId: 75455457879vjh566 }
-        send this checkoutTransactionId back to your server to finalise payout with webhook.
+        send this checkoutTransactionId back to your server to listen to payout notification with webhook.
         */
     },
     onClose: function () {